 Where to find job openings?

 If you are a PADI Professional, head to the Employment section on the website.
 Here you can see open positions around the world and post a “seeking employment” advert.
 There are also some good Facebook groups such as Dive Jobs Worldwide and Scuba Jobs Worldwide and more.
 Another good way to find out about potential jobs is to keep in contact with as many people as possible in the industry.
 That means all those people you met during your Divemaster and your IDC.
 It also means the Dive Centers in the area you have done your Divemaster or IDC.
 If you can stay on at the center you trained then of course that makes things easier, but unfortunately it is not always possible or you may even not like the atmosphere of your current center!
 Make as many contacts as possible, and don’t be shy.
 I sent out a lot of messages telling everyone I was looking for a job and did they have any advice or know of any openings.
 You could even ask your diving Facebook friends to share your CV online.
 The world is more and more about social media, so use it to your advantage.
-Whilst we are on social media, be sure that your Facebook page is presentable, as more and more employers like to stalk potential employees on their social media to try to get a feel for what they are really like.
+Whilst we are on social media, be sure that your Facebook page is presentable, as many potential employers like to stalk potential employees on their social media to try to get a feel for what they are really like.

 Don’t sell yourself short

 After a few months of trying to find a job, you can imagine how my enthusiasm started to wane.
 I was on several occasions offered “Internships” and “Work for experience”.
 I cannot even begin to put into words how much this annoys me.
 I spent so much money and time to get to Instructor level, doing my Divemaster as a long internship, and then my IDC also as an internship (I do not recommend this!
 But when you are broke, you do these things!)
-By the time I was an Instructor, I had worked for 6 months, getting up at the crack of dawn, loading ridiculous amounts of tanks, putting up with some big egos and rude bosses, assisted on a lot of courses and spent every penny I had.
+By the time I was an Instructor, I had worked for 6 months, getting up at the crack of dawn, loading ridiculous amounts of tanks, putting up with some big egos and rude people, assisted on a lot of courses and spent every penny I had.
 I felt absolutely ready to start this career and had no doubt in my abilities.
 To be offered this kind of “work” is demeaning and cheapens the whole industry.
 I turned down these kinds of offers, but unfortunately, I know there are many Instructors who would snap up the opportunities.
 If everyone worked for free, there would be no jobs, and so by taking these positions people are bringing down the whole industry.
 You are a professional, have had all training needed to be an Instructor, so don’t work for peanuts.

 Right place, right time